 Today, I’m breaking down the difference between Quicken and Mint.
 Hopefully, this will help you decide which financial tool is best for you.

-Quicken has been around for what feels like FOREVER.
+Quicken has been around since 1984.
 The good news is that this long track record has given them an opportunity to learn what users really want from a personal finance program.

 Because Quicken is a software program, you’ll need to download it to your computer.
 It will also need to be updated every now and then.
 There is an online component to Quicken which makes it mobile-friendly.

 Mint has been the top-runner for years in the personal finance app space.
 This means that they’ve had a long time to determine what their users want.

 This free app and website allow its users to connect their accounts all in one place.
 Mint will connect to just about every bank in the US which allows you to see practically any account you have with the click of a button.

 Mint automatically updates with your accounts so that you have a clear picture of how much money you have in all of your accounts at once.

 Because Mint is free, expect to see ads in your app and online.
 They also make money when a user signs up for a sponsored service, such as a credit card or checking account.